 In 1972, US legislation enacted the Clean Water Act.
 Many regulations in Ohio are controlled by the Ohio Environmental Protection Agency (O-EPA) and the US Army Corp of Engineers. https://www.epa.gov/laws-regulations/summary-clean-water-act

 Wetland Plants in Ohio

 The Ohio Division of Natural Areas and Preserves and the Ohio Division of Wildlife created a field guide covering types of wetlands, the plants that inhabit them and why the wetlands are important.
-Its beautiful pictures and descriptive information will make your next visit to the wetlands a fun search for these plants and wetlands types.
+Its beautiful pictures and descriptive information will make your next visit to the wetlands a fun search for these plants and wetland types.

 Why are Wetlands Valuable?

 The functions of a wetland and the values of these functions to human society depend on a complex set of relationships between the wetland and the other ecosystems in the watershed.
 A watershed is a geographic area in which water, sediments and dissolved materials drain from higher elevations to a common low-lying outlet or basin or a point on a larger stream, lake, underlying aquifer or estuary.

 Wetlands play an integral role in the ecology of the watershed.
 The combination of shallow water, high levels of nutrients and primary productivity is ideal for the development of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish and insects.
 Many species of birds and mammals rely on wetlands for food, water and shelter, especially during migration and breeding.